-174. CWP-18 recommended that the title of the STATLANT Newsletter be changed to the CWP Newsletter and that it be made available on the Web with links from the CWP site on the FAO Fisheries Web site.
-CWP-18 recommended that Eurostat and FAO should cooperate to implement this.

-175. CWP recommended that the Handbook of Fishery Statistics be also made available as a CD ROM and on the CWP Web site when it has been completed in the revised version.
-Consideration should also be given to renaming it, possibly as the CWP Compendium on Fisheries Statistics.

-176. The table prepared at the 1993 Ad Hoc Consultation on High Seas Fishery Statistics for Regional Fishery Agencies summarizing the statistical programme of each agency has been extensively quoted and is generally considered to be useful.
-CWP-18 recommended that it should be modified and updated and that each agency should provide by 30 September 1999 to the CWP Secretary a brief description for each of following attributes for each agency to be included in a revised version of the table:

-- Main purpose and usage of statistics

-- Catch and effort data structure, geographical and temporal resolution and length of time series

-- Are catch data available by EEZ?

-- Data source (e.g. official report, scientists' estimates, agency observer programme, agency port sampling programme)

-- Availability of retained fish by-catch (non-target) species data

-- Availability of discard data (including birds and mammals)

-- Availability of biological data (including size)

-- Availability of economic data

-- Availability of environmental data

-- Catch data verification methods (e.g. trade data)

-- Usage of fishery-independent data

-- Reporting policy in relation to nationality of catch

-- Are countires obliged to report data?

-- Do all member countries report data?

-- What is included in catch statistics? (e.g. discards, recreational, fish on-grown in pens, experimental fishing)

-- Observer programmes

-- Vessel monitoring systems

-- Restrictions on access to data
+- 174. CWP-18 recommended that the title of the STATLANT Newsletter be changed to the CWP Newsletter and that it be made available on the Web with links from the CWP site on the FAO Fisheries Web site.
+CWP-18 recommended that Eurostat and FAO should cooperate to implement this. - 175.
+CWP recommended that the Handbook of Fishery Statistics be also made available as a CD ROM and on the CWP Web site when it has been completed in the revised version.
+Consideration should also be given to renaming it, possibly as the "CWP Compendium on Fisheries Statistics". - 176.
+The table prepared at the Ad Hoc Consultation on the Role of Regional Fishery Agencies in Relation to High Seas Fishery Statistics (La Jolla, California, 13-16 December 1993), summarizing the statistical programme of each agency, has been extensively quoted and is generally considered to be useful.
+CWP-18 recommended that it should be modified and updated and that each agency should provide by 30 October 1999 to the CWP Secretary a brief description for each of following attributes for each agency to be included in a revised version of the table: - Main purpose and usage of statistics - Catch and effort data structure, geographical and temporal resolution and length of time series - Are catch data available by EEZ? - Data source (e.g. official report, scientists' estimates, agency observer programme, agency port sampling programme) - Availability of retained fish by-catch (non-target) species data - Availability of discard data (including birds and mammals) - Availability of biological data (including size) - Availability of economic data - Availability of environmental data - Catch data verification methods (e.g. trade data) - Usage of fishery-independent data - Reporting policy in relation to nationality of catch - Are countires obliged to report data? - Do all member countries report data? - What is included in catch statistics? (e.g. discards, recreational, fish on-grown in pens, experimental fishing) - Observer programmes - Vessel monitoring systems - Restrictions on access to data